- What is a customer escalation?

 Ask them how you did.
 Listen to the feedback and do something with it.

 Constructive feedback will help you improve — never miss an opportunity to gather it.

 #15 Use a great tool

-If you are not yet using a tool for managing your support process, especially the urgent issues, check out a tool like Help Scout.
+If you are not yet using a tool for managing your support process, especially urgent issues, you should start today.